20 Year History

 Founder and Director Richard Priestley has been pivotal in developing financial sustainability for the organisation, negotiating with local authorities, the GLA and Creative Land Trust on a consultative and advisory basis in areas including regeneration, area master planning and Section 106 strategy to preserve affordable creative workspace; work that has enabled Cell Studios to currently operate six sites across East London, generating income for the gallery in perpetuity, enabling Cell to build exhibition reserves and a permanent curatorial team.

-After two decades, Cell has continued to stay financially independent and in the margins of a growing professionalised art-world, finding strategies to financially support hundreds of artists who have not yet benefited from wider critical, curatorial or commercial attention.
+After two decades, Cell has continued to stay financially independent and in the margins of a growing professionalised art-world, finding strategies to financially support several communities of artists who have not yet benefited from wider critical, curatorial or commercial attention.
 Cell's 20-year history now provides the foundations for its current programme, which reflects on the past and re-examines approaches to working outside the structures of mainstream institutions.